 \subsection{Main Techniques}

 The following technique forms the basis of the analysis for \textsc{Copeland}, \textsc{Plurality}, and \textsc{WeightedUncovered}.
-For the case of two candidates, we define a linear-fractional program, which finds the highest possible ratio of social costs of the candidates subject to the constraint that the ``bad'' candidate gets at least $\alpha$ fraction of votes in expectation.
-We linearize this program via the sub-level sets technique \cite{boyd2004convex}, and find a feasible solution of the dual problem.
+For the case of two candidates, we define a linear-fractional program that finds the highest possible ratio of social costs of the candidates subject to the constraint that the ``bad'' candidate gets at least an $\alpha$ fraction of votes in expectation.
+We linearize this program via the sublevel-set technique \cite{boyd2004convex} and find a feasible solution using KKT constraints.
 Concentration inequalities on this solution provide an upper bound on the distortion.
 For \textsc{Plurality}, we set $\alpha$ to $\frac{1}{m}$ since there can be $m-1$ ``equally good'' candidates, each getting a $\frac{1}{m}$ share of the total votes in the worst case.
-For \textsc{Copeland}, we set $\alpha$ to $\frac{1}{2}$ and then show that the distortion can be, at most, the square of the optimal value of the program.
+For \textsc{Copeland}, we set $\alpha$ to $\frac{1}{2}$ and then show that the distortion can be at most the square of the optimal value of the program.
 For \textsc{WeightedUncovered}, we solve the program for two different values of $\alpha$ and then combine the solutions to find a bound on the distortion.
 We find a matching lower bound for \textsc{Plurality} by constructing an example in the 3-D Euclidean space.
-The lower bound for \textsc{RandomDictator} is obtained via an example in the 1-D Euclidean space.
+The lower bound for \textsc{Random Dictator} is obtained via an example in the 1-D Euclidean space.